freealise/freealise/subs/README.md

 kneaded eraser for stretchable face
 // carve beeswax models with heated pointed knife ?
 // 3d pen: thin natural candle as kernel in metal pen with changeable output diameter, wrapped in isolation for holding and heated electrically by small current with variable intensity
+- automatic pencil with wire coil instead of kernel (straightens wire and measures length, can be pulled on)
 // 3d scanner: magenta dot pattern on flashlight, optical flow or size of visible dots for depth

 crossfade tracks in audacity among 5.1 channel speakers according to distance of source from them